robdimsdale/dimsdale-website/content/resume/pivotal.md

   startDate: Oct.
 2017
   endDate: Present
   summary: |
-    Managing an office of about 50 engineers and providing technical leadership to about 10 product teams.
+    Managing an office of about 70 engineers and providing technical leadership to about 10 product teams.
   highlights:
   - |
-    Sustainably doubled the size of the office from about 25 engineers to about 50 within the first year in the role.
+    Sustainably grew the office from about 25 engineers to about 70 within the eighteen months in the role.
 - title: Engineering Manager
   startDate: Jan.
 2016
   endDate: Oct.
 2017